Prot10/Places-of-the-world/README.md

 The purpose of this repository is to answer the assigned questions in the [Homework 3](https://github.com/lucamaiano/ADM/tree/master/2022/Homework_3) of the Algorithms for Data Mining course, 2022.

-The data collection is performed on the [Atlas Obscura](https://www.atlasobscura.com).
+The data collection is performed on the [Atlas Obscura](https://www.atlasobscura.com) website.
 The repository consists of the following files:

 1. `general.ipynb`: a Jupyter Notebook that answers the questions:
 - Data collection